npsot_bluebonnet_full_color

 Maintenance

 Height is determined mostly by the fertility and moisture content of the soil.
 Found on roadsides, disturbed habitats, and open sites.
-Tall Goldenrod prefers full to partial sun, and average moisture levels.
 This plant will tolerate some drought, but may drop some of its lower leaves.
 It also tolerates a variety of soils, seeming to prefer a heavier soil with some clay content.
 The root system is fibrous, producing creeping rhizomes that spread and form colonies, therefore give lots of space.
-Propagation: Seed, Clump division.
+Canadian Goldenrod produces allelopathic compounds that suppress the growth of other plants and therefore can crowd them out.
+A patch of goldenrod can be beautiful addition to your garden if you have the space.
+Although goldenrod is often blamed for hay fever because it is in bloom during that season, ragweed is actually the cause.
+Propagation: seed, clump division.

 Comments